 Skip to main content

-Fishing gear entanglement is, by far the most serious and biggest threat to both small and large cetaceans in our ocean today.
-Not only is it a conservation issue but also a considerable welfare concern as even those that escape or are successfully freed, often die later due to injury or infection.
+Fishing gear entanglement is a global issue, it is the biggest and most serious threat to both small and large cetaceans in our oceans today.
+Even those that escape or are successfully freed, often die later due to injury or infection.

 Thousands of miles of legal fishing nets are trawled through the oceans daily, some so enormous they would be able to fit in 10 Boeing 747 Jumbo Jets, trapping everything in their path.
-Even ghost nets – fishing gear that has been lost, abandoned, or discarded – can still entangle cetaceans as they drift endlessly for hundreds of miles, continuing to cause harm long after the boats have left them behind.
+Gillnets, creel ropes and trawl nets are all culpable.
+Animals unintentionally caught by active fishing gear are known as bycatch.
+Entanglement in ghost nets – fishing gear that has been lost, abandoned, or discarded – is just as big a problem, as they drift endlessly for hundreds of miles, continuing to cause harm long after the boats have left them behind.

 • More than 70% of the North Atlantic right whale population bear scars from previous fishing gear entanglements